-Most of MBC’s activities involve helping health care providers support and promote breastfeeding.
-Our goal is help providers prevent breastfeeding problems, and recognize them and solve them easily should they occur.
+We assist health care providers in their support and promotion of breastfeeding.
+Our goal is to help providers recognize, appreciate, and solve breastfeeding problems should they occur.
 All of our materials are evidence-based, are free from commercial bias, and can be downloaded from our website at no cost.
 Our Breastfeeding in the Bay State Conference is held every September where current trends in breastfeeding and evidenced based recommendations are presented to healthcare providers and breastfeeding professionals/community activists across the state.